intershop/iom-partner-devops/README.rst

 How to use the pipeline template
 --------------------------------

+Add a file azure-pipelines.yml to the root-directory of your project with following content.
+After that, in Azure DevOps a new pipeline has to be created from this file.

 .. code-block:: yaml

   # Library iom-build-configuration is provided by Intershops DevOps Environment.
 It provides